 Note that the structure needs to remain intact.
 Before removing anything, determine which parts need to go and which parts can remain.
 Also decide whether to repaint or apply veneer.
 Then check the door handles, drawer pulls, and other hardware to see if they can be reused.

-Unhinge the doors and remove the drawers which need to be replaceed.
+Unhinge the doors and remove the drawers that need to be replaceed.
 If the door knobs or drawer pulls can be reused, remove them from the doors and drawers and set them aside.
-Dispose the unneeded materials.
+Dispose of the unneeded materials.

-Before purchasing materials, measure the dimensions.
+Before purchasing any materials, measure the precise dimensions of the cabinet.
 If you decide to build the replacements as a DIY project, purchase the required materials, such as wood, nails, knobs, pulls, and hinges.

-Build the required doors and drawers according to the measurements.
-Do not install the cabinet hardware until after you have painted or applied veneer.
+Rebuild the old doors and drawers according to the measurements.
+Do not install the cabinet hardware until after you have painted the cabinet or applied the veneer.

-Prepare the wood before painting or applying veneer.
-Sand the rough edges and remove any paint or damaged veneer using the appropriate materials.
+Prepare the wood before painting or applying the veneer.
+Sand the rough edges and remove any paint or damaged veneer using the appropriate tools and materials.
 Apply water sealant primer before painting.
-Wait for the primer to dry before applying the first coat of paint.
+Wait for the primer to dry thoroughly before applying the first coat of paint.
 Choose a good color that matches the background.
 Allow the first coat to dry and apply the finishing coat.